How the 28-day challenge works.

 Watch me run mine in real time.

-Every day inside the Traffic Challenge community, I post the behind-the-scenes of how I'm running the ads for Grow With Evelyn.
-You see the optimization decisions, the test launches, the campaign management as it actually happens.
+Every day inside the Traffic Challenge community, I post the behind-the-scenes of how I am running the ads for Grow With Evelyn.
+You see the actual optimization decisions, the test launches, the campaign management as it happens.
 Every template and process I use is shared so you can follow along and implement the same.

 Today's Homework